bahmutov/cypress-examples/docs/index.md

 I have several Cypress courses at [cypress.tips/courses](https://cypress.tips/courses)

-- I cover the basics of E2E and Component testing in my free course [Cypress Version 10: Fundamentals](https://cypress.tips/courses)
+- I cover the very basics of E2E and Component testing in my free course [Cypress Version 10: Fundamentals](https://cypress.tips/courses)
+- You can fully learn E2E and React Component testing in my hands-on course [Testing The Swag Store](https://cypress.tips/courses/swag-store)
 - Interested in learning more about `cy.intercept`, `cy.request`, and the related commands?
 Take my [Cypress Network Testing Exercises](https://cypress.tips/courses) course
 - Need to step up your tests and take advantages of the [many Cypress plugins](https://on.cypress.io/plugins)?
 Take my course [Cypress Plugins](https://cypress.tips/courses/cypress-plugins) that covers 20+ plugins (I wrote most of them)

 ## Videos

 Some of the examples and the recipes listed here are explained through short videos I post on my [YouTube channel](https://www.youtube.com/glebbahmutov).
-The playlist [Cypress Tips & Tricks](https://www.youtube.com/playlist?list=PLP9o9QNnQuAYYRpJzDNWpeuOVTwxmIxcI) has 400+ videos!
+The playlist [Cypress Tips & Tricks](https://www.youtube.com/playlist?list=PLP9o9QNnQuAYYRpJzDNWpeuOVTwxmIxcI) has 600+ videos!
+You can search them all from my page [cypress.tips/search](https://cypress.tips/search).

 ## The newsletter